 7.14.2.
-Rent and Purchase Price Limits
+Rent Limits

-Units assisted with CDBG or HOME funds may be sold or rented to income-eligible households at affordable prices and rents, as determined by the Commission in accordance with HUD regulations.
+Units assisted with CDBG or HOME funds may be rented to income-eligible households at affordable rents, as determined by the Commission in accordance with HUD regulations.
 See Appendix C for rental limits.

 7.14.3.
-Term of Income and Price Restrictions
+Term of Income

 Upon completion or acquisition of a rental housing project, the assisted units must remain affordable for the longer of fifty-five (55) years or the longest affordability term required by other financing in the project.
 In no case shall the period of affordability be less than the original term of the loan.
-Ownership housing units must remain restricted for resale to income-eligible households for a period of at least 30 years from the date of each assisted sale of the home, as further detailed in the Sonoma County Affordable Housing Program Homeownership Policies.